 Google Scholar is a search engine that can be used to find academic articles, book chapters, and other scholarly materials.
 Unlike a regular Google search, Google Scholar only searches for information published in academic journals or other peer-reviewed sources.

-Most libraries have websites that provide access to their catalogues, databases, and other resources.
+Most libraries have websites that provide access to their catalogs, databases, and other resources.
 These websites can be a great way to find relevant materials for your research.

 Subject guides are lists of resources compiled by librarians on specific topics.
 These guides can be a great way to find both print and electronic resources on your topic.